AlexandrosBB/Niche/README.md

 ```

 <img src="README_files/figure-gfm/bioclim-1.png" style="display: block; margin: auto;" />
-**Feature extraction using principal components analysis** The dataset
+**Feature extraction using principal components analysis** The data set
 includes 19 variables but deal mostly with characterizing temperature
 and precipitation patterns.
 As a result, we might expect that many of
 these variables will be highly correlated with one another, and would